DVA services during the holiday season

-The service will be closed on 25, 26, 27 and 28 December and 1 January.
-If transport is required on these days and has not been pre-booked, you can pay for the travel and seek reimbursement when we reopen.
-Or, if you are an existing MyAccount or MyService user, you can make new transport bookings and review existing ones online.
+The service will be closed on 25, 26, 27 and 28 December and 1, 2 and 3 January, resuming 4 January.
+If transport is required on these days and has not been pre-booked, you can pay for the travel and seek reimbursement when we re-open.
+Or, if you are an existing MyService user, you can make new transport bookings and review existing trips online.

 Defence Service Homes Insurance